basillicus/fhiaims-tk/README.md

 ## Configure

 1. Clone the repository.
-2. Edit the config.py file to add your own paths.
+2. Copy the config_template.py file to config.py file and edit it to add your own paths. (not all scripts make use of it)
 3. You need a python interpreter configured in your system and ASE installed.
 I like to have a dedicated conda environment:

     conda create -c conda-forge -n compchem python=3 ase